ImSahilShaikh/BE_IT_Assignments/TE_IT/SL6/Assignment_1/Readme.md

-Statement : Design a distributed application using MapReduce which processes a log file of a system.
-List out the users who have logged for maximum period on the system.
-Use simple log file from the Internet and process it using a pseudo distribution mode on Hadoop platform.
+Statement : Design and develop a distributed application to find the coolest/hottest year from the available weather data.
+Use weather data from the Internet and process it using MapReduce.